 By turning on that option, we can select multiple items(selective item + ctrl) at a time.

 This is how to do power bi slicer multiple selections.

 Power BI Slicer default value

 Now we will see how to set a default value on Power BI Slicer.
 These steps are:

-Create a slicer on Power BI report page.
-Click on select the type pf slicer(downward arrow).
+Create a slicer on the Power BI report page.
+Click on select the type of slicer(downward arrow).
 Then select Dropdown.